python/steering-council/updates/2021-09-steering-council-update.md

 - The Steering Council met with Łukasz, the Developer-in-Residence.
 The group discussed dealing with review requests and folks not giving Łukasz enough time to review before things are merged.
-- The group briefly described Ezio's progress as the PM for the GitHub Issues migration and that the group would meet with Ezio on the 20th of Sept.
+- The group briefly discussed Ezio's progress as the PM for the GitHub Issues migration and that the group would meet with Ezio on the 20th of Sept.
 - The SC discussed the Exception Groups PEP & Nathaniel's counter-proposal.
 The group decided that more time was needed so they will discuss this more at